SeanHood/mooministickers/README.md

 Figured I could also learn how to make SVG's in the process so here we are.

-Note: The typeface I used it non-free so can't be included.
+Note: The typeface I used is non-free so can't be included.

 ## How to